 If you've applied for or are in receipt of Universal Credit and are liable for Council Tax, you must make a separate application for Council Tax Support as it's not part of Universal Credit.
-To apply visit our Apply for Council Tax Support page.
+To apply visit our apply for Council Tax support webpage.

 How to contact us

 If you have any further queries visit our contact us page

 To receive your bill by email, rather than in the post

 You can sign up for paperless bills using our form.